 severe stomach pain with bloody diarrhea;

-pancreas problems--severe pain in your upper stomach spreading to your back, nausea and vomiting;
+pancreatitis - severe pain in your upper stomach spreading to your back, nausea and vomiting;

 Common Pegasys side effects may include:

-feeling weak or tired;
+feeling weak or tired.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.